mateusjunges/laravel-acl/README.md

          */
         'models' => [
             /*
-             | The model you want to use as User Model must use MateusJunges\ACL\Traits\UsersTrait
+             | The model you want to use as User Model must use \Junges\ACL\Traits\UsersTrait
              */
             'user'       => \App\User::class,

             /*
-             | The model you want to use as Permission model must use the MateusJunges\ACL\Traits\PermissionsTrait
+             | The model you want to use as Permission model must use the \Junges\ACL\Traits\PermissionsTrait
              */
             'permission' => Junges\ACL\Http\Models\Permission::class,

             /*
-             | The model you want to use as Group model must use the MateusJunges\ACL\Traits\GroupsTrait
+             | The model you want to use as Group model must use the \Junges\ACL\Traits\GroupsTrait
              */
             'group'      => Junges\ACL\Http\Models\Group::class,
         ],